mukrop/usable-cert-validation-anonymized/_pages/faq.md

 Below we list our current and past related work (in the form of academic papers) on the usability of X.509 certificate ecosystem.

 {:.text-muted}
-This section is anonymized due to the review process for USENIX Security Symposium 2021.
+This section is anonymized due to the review process for the Symposium on Usable Privacy and Security 2021.

 <!--